Biohazardx44/Web-API-Projects/NoteApp/README.md

 1. **Clone the Repository:** Start by cloning this repository to your local machine using the following command: `git clone https://github.com/Biohazardx44/Web-API-Projects.git`
 2. **Install Dependencies:** Ensure you have the necessary dependencies installed, including [[Visual Studio]](https://visualstudio.microsoft.com/downloads/), [[SQL Server/ SSMS]](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) and [[Postman]](https://www.postman.com/downloads/)
-3. **Start the Solution:** Navigate to the directory where you cloned the repository and open the solution in Visual Studio
+3. **Start the Solution:** Navigate to the directory where you cloned the repository and open the solution in Visual Studio.
-4. **Change the ConnectionString:** Navigate to `NoteApp.Api > appsettings.json` and update the connection string to match your local database setup
+4. **Change the ConnectionString:** Navigate to `NoteApp.Api > appsettings.json` and update the connection string to match your local database setup.
 5. **Open NuGet Package Console:** Navigate to `Tools > NuGet Package Manager > Package Manager Console`
-6. **Setup Database:** Set `NoteApp.DataAccess` as the default project in the console, then initialize the database using the `add-migration <DB Name>` and `update-database` commands
+6. **Setup Database:** Set `NoteApp.DataAccess` as the default project in the console, then initialize the database using the `add-migration <DB Name>` and `update-database` commands.
 7. **Test Endpoints with Swagger and Postman:** To test with Swagger, click on the `NoteApp.Api` button or find the URL in `NoteApp.Api > Properties > launchSettings.json`.
-For Postman, launch the application and use the URL from the same location
+For Postman, launch the application and use the URL from the same location.